More about: 5 Best Day Trips from Amsterdam

 About Zaanse Schans

-You'll also visit original windmills in the Zaanse Schans area, where you can take part in a host of activities to learn about the culture and history of the country with cheese tastings, demonstrations of the iconic clog-making and windmill operations.
+You'll also visit original windmills in the Zaanse Schans area, where you can take part in a host of activities to learn about the culture and history of the country with cheese tastings, demonstrations of the iconic clog-making or windmill operations.

 4. Excursions to Brussels from Amsterdam

-Brussels, home of the European Parliament, is well worth a visit as one of Europe's most dynamic and modern cities with numerous cultural and leisure attractions.
+Brussels, home of the European Parliament, is well worth a visit as one of the most dynamic and modern European cities with numerous cultural and leisure attractions.
 During this tour you will see its famous Atomium sculpture, the city's emblem commemorating the 1958 Universal Exhibition, along with its historic centre, passing by places such as St. Michael's Cathedral, the Mont des Arts, its famous Manneken Pis and the jewel of Brussels: the Grand Place.

 The square, the nerve centre of the city, served as the main market place during the 12th and 15th centuries, at which point it became the home of the town hall, in a markedly asymmetrical Bravantine Gothic style.
 After the walking tour you will have some free time.
-Make the most of it to stroll through its streets and delight in its cafés and shops with the best of chocolates, sweet waffles, brewed beer or its popular mussels and fries.
+Make the most of it to stroll through its streets and delight yourself in its cafés and shops with the best of chocolates, sweet waffles, brewed beer or its popular mussels and fries.

 5. Excursions to Bruges from Amsterdam

 You can also take advantage of your stay in Amsterdam to discover another of Belgium's major cities, Bruges, an idyllic medieval city surrounded by many narrow canals crossed by charming bridges.
 Bruges is Belgium's most visited city, due to its beauty and its wonderful historic centre, a World Heritage Site.
 Don't want to miss it?
-Check out this other article in which I tell you about Bruges Day Trips from Amsterdam.
+Check out this other article in which I tell you Day Trips to Bruges from Amsterdam.

 Other interesting activities in Amsterdam